99sami/DMS_Blog/posts/tenth-blog-post.md

 **How would you summarise your idea behind the suite of icons, and why did you choose the theme that you did?**

-*'Mental health/ Wellness Retreat'* is how i would summarise my choice.
-I chose to do the theme of growth, and ive always been intrested in the growth that comes from sollitude and being in nature.
-Ive never been on one of these progams but i would be intrested in the idea of it.
+'Mental health/ Wellness Retreat' is how i would summarise my choice.
+I chose to do the theme of growth, and I've always been interested in the growth that comes from solitude and being in nature.
+I've never been on one of these programs but I would be interested in the idea of it.

 **Did you iterate through a series of approaches before settling on one?
 What changed across those iterations, and why did you choose the one that you ended up with?**

-I was tossing up between themeing the work around growth/nature or growth/community.
+I was tossing up between theming the work around growth/nature or growth/community.
 I guess it relates back to my video work as for me i find growth in these two spaces -- quiet reflective time amongst nature and social, interactive connections with community.
 Both have so much value and growth within them!
 This is how i stay leveled.
-I ended up choosing growth/nature because when it came down to aesthetics ans visuals i felt like i could do more with that idea in terms of icon design and colours etc etc.
+I ended up choosing growth/nature because when it came down to aesthetics and visuals i felt like i could do more with that idea in terms of icon design and colours etc etc.

 **How did you translate your thumbnail sketches into the final flat designs in Illustrator?
 Was anything lost in that translation, or gained?**

-The designs translated pretty smoothly into illustrator as i kept them shapes simple, however i did have to cut a lot of my options and ideas as i knew recreating them to the same level and style on illustrator would be challenging and out of my skill range.
-So i was a bit limited in design choices but not by too much.
-I would say a bit of a more complex structure and appearance was lost but a cleanliness and cohesivness was gained during the transition.
+The designs translated pretty smoothly into illustrator as I kept their shapes simple, however I did have to cut a lot of my options and ideas as I knew recreating them to the same level and style on illustrator would be challenging and out of my skill range.
+So I was a bit limited in design choices but not by too much.
+I would say a bit of a more complex structure and appearance was lost but a cleanliness and cohesiveness was gained during the transition.

 **How did you use colour to create a sense of unity and visual interest in the icons?
 Why did you choose the palette that you did?**

-I used colour to connect my visuals to my idea / theme and bring life into the desiigns.
-I chose natrual colours you would find in a beauitful green space/parkland like sage greens and blues.
-I kept the colours muted and also used brushtrokes that were soft and faded to create a feeling of calm.
-I didnt want anything too bold or structured.
-For the swap icons i decided to use different colours to show a change in the swap and almost feel like an achievment, however upon reflection i do wish i just kept it all to the same green and blue colour palette.
+I used colour to connect my visuals to my idea / theme and bring life into the designs.
+I chose natural colours you would find in a beautiful green space/parkland like sage greens and blues.
+I kept the colours muted and also used brushstrokes that were soft and faded to create a feeling of calm.
+I didn't want anything too bold or structured.
+For the swap icons I decided to use different colours to show a change in the swap and almost feel like an achievement, however upon reflection i do wish i just kept it all to the same green and blue colour palette.

 **How did the elements and principles of sound that you used in your audio design correspond to the elements and principles of design that you used in your visual design?**